New PS Plus service will include blockbusters like God of War and retro PS1 games

 What PS4 and PS5 games will be featured in PS Plus Extra and Premium tiers?

-If you’re looking to upgrade your current PS Plus subscription to get access to a whole new library of titles, then Playstation has announced all the games that it are expected to come to the service in June 2022.
+If you’re looking to upgrade your current PS Plus subscription to get access to a whole new library of titles, then Playstation has announced all the games that it are expected to come to the service on 23 June 2022.

 In short, it’s quite a lot of games and with each month more games are going to be added to the service.
 You can find the full list on the Playstation blog.